IMakeThingsWithCode/demo-streamed/README.md

 # Demo-Streamed
 ## *Fully external, multi-stream CS2 demo recorder for Linux*

 > This project is **not** robust.
 It is a quick and dirty way of getting demo recording working on Linux.
+Don't expect your experience to be streamlined or working out-of-the-box.
+If you are looking for something a little more professional, please check out [HLAE](https://github.com/advancedfx/advancedfx).

 ## Installation